ellenasakai/sakaiportfolio/final-project-part-one.md

     - incorporate story arcs from in-class exercises along with your user stories and
     - one sentence summary to make the topic even more clear.*

 I am personally very curious as to how one can determine and categorize themselves or others through a personality test.
 It is interesting to see that more recently, conversations and social status are categorized through these different personality traits and tests and are very publically vocalized.
+I would like to find as many pertinent datasets, but am currently looking at the most used tests today.

 Personality tests or assessments, according to the American Psychological Association (APA)...
 > "is a proficiency in professional psychology that involves the administration, scoring, and interpretation of empirically supported measures of personality traits and styles in order to: Refine clinical diagnoses, structure and inform psychological interventions, and increase the accuracy of behavioral prediction in a variety of contexts and settings"